 So it's up to you to train your dogs.
 Are you ready to start off on the right foot to train your puppy?

 Training begins the minute you bring your puppy home.

 The first 2 weeks after bringing Ruby home, I wondered what in the world I had done to myself, especially trying to get her to sleep through the night.

-Training is a lesson in patience and learning to remain calm.
-At times this can be a comedy show in the making!
-You’ll need a sense of humor!
+Training your puppy is a lesson in patience and learning to remain calm.
+This can be a comedy show in the making!
+You'll need a sense of humor!

 This keeps them focused on learning, builds a loving bond, and establishes the behaviors you want with your puppy.